syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Editing.md

 ## Customization Using Events

 ### Cancel the Editing of the current cell
-The current cell editing can be cancelled by using the [CurrentCellBeginEdit](https://help.syncfusion.com/cr/cref_files/windowsforms/sfdatagrid/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~CurrentCellBeginEdit_EV.html) event.
+The current cell editing can be canceled by using the [CurrentCellBeginEdit](https://help.syncfusion.com/cr/cref_files/windowsforms/sfdatagrid/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~CurrentCellBeginEdit_EV.html) event.
 This event will be raised when the current cell enters to the edit mode.

 {% tabs %}
 {% highlight c# %}